 Here at Christopher Cooley, DDS, we are extremely pleased to recommend Dr. Diane Flexsenhar to treat your TMJ disorder.
 Dr. Flexsenhar is highly qualified and can provide you with effective treatment and answers to all of your questions about TMJ disorders.

-If you would like to learn more about your treatment options for TMJ Disorders, please contact us today at 901-754-3117, so that you can come visit the best dentist in Germantown, TN.
+If you would like to learn more about your treatment options for TMJ Disorders, please contact us today at 901-754-3117, so that you can come to visit the best dentist in Germantown, TN.
 We have patients come from all over the southeast- including Memphis, TN- to visit Drs.
 Cooley and Flexsenhar.
 They have years of experience and we are always looking forward to helping you with any of your dental needs!
 Feel free to browse through our website to see more of our cosmetic dentistry solutions, dental implants, Invisalign, porcelain veneers, porcelain crowns, and more.